zuzavop/vbs-backend/README.md

  - **Known-Item Search (KIS):** a single video clip (20 secs long) is randomly selected from the dataset and visually presented with the projector on-site.
 The participants need to find exactly the single instance presented.
 Another task variation of this kind is textual KIS, where instead of a visual presentation, the searched segment is described only by text given by the moderator (and presented as text via the projector).
  - **Ad-hoc Video Search (AVS):** here, a rather general description of many shots is presented by the moderator (e.g., „Find all shots showing cars in front of trees“) and the  participants need to find as many correct examples (instances) according to the description.
+ - **Question-Answering (QA):** the participants need to answer a question about the content of the video dataset.
+The questions are usually of the form „Which color has the object in the video, which was shown?“ or „What was written on the sign in the video?“.
 Each query has a time limit (e.g., 5-7 minutes) and is rewarded on success with a score that depends on several factors: the required search time, the number of false submissions (which are penalized), and the number of different instances found for AVS tasks.
 For the latter case it is also considered, how many different ‚ranges‚ were submitted for an AVS tasks.
 For example, many different but temporally close shots in the same video count much less than several different shots from different videos.

 ## Table of Contents